yanjx2021/yanjx2021/README.md

 - 👋 Hi, I’m @yanjx2021
 - 👀 I’m interested in playing basketball and write project codes
 - 🌱 I’m currently learning large language models and related tools
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : you can relate with my mail "2430833252@qq.com"
+- 📫 How to reach me : you can relate with my mail "yanjx21@gmail.com"

 <!---
 yanjx2021/yanjx2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.